paymentwall/paymentwall-ios-sdk/Plugins/PWAlipayPlugin/README.md

     </dict>
 </array>
 ```
-5. Linking to Alipay app is required in `info.plist`:
+7. Linking to Alipay app is required in `info.plist` in iOS 9.0 and above:
 ```xml
 <key>LSApplicationQueriesSchemes</key>
 <array>